rajshah9305/PagePAL/replit.md

 ## Overview

-SystemPromptHub is a curated platform for discovering and sharing high-quality system prompts for AI applications.
-The application features a modern web interface built with React and TypeScript, powered by an Express.js backend with PostgreSQL database integration through Drizzle ORM.
+SystemPromptHub is a production-ready platform for discovering and sharing high-quality system prompts for AI applications.
+The application features a modern, interactive web interface built with React and TypeScript, powered by an Express.js backend with PostgreSQL database integration through Drizzle ORM.
+It's fully configured for deployment on Vercel and ready for GitHub repository hosting.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Project focus: Production-ready code with advanced features and modern UI that stands out.

+## Recent Changes (January 27, 2025)

+✓ Enhanced hero section with animated statistics and gradient backgrounds ✓ Advanced prompt cards with interactive features (like, copy, external links) ✓ Loading skeletons and error boundaries for production-grade UX
+✓ Advanced search with filtering, sorting, and result summaries ✓ PostgreSQL database integration with persistent data storage ✓ Production deployment configuration (Vercel, environment setup) ✓ Complete GitHub repository structure with documentation

 ## System Architecture